Ben435/dius-code-challenge/README.md

 This makes for a highly extensible architecture, as anything that can be coded can be created into a rule.
 However, to ensure the rules don't "overlap", would take some additional work.
+This also means a code change needs to be applied when a new rule is introduced.
+Given, it wouldn't be hard to extend this to support loading duplicates of the rules (eg: *bulk discounts for different products*) from a database, but a new rule with new logic (eg: *buy X and Y and get a free Z*), would require a code change.

 #### Ways to extend: